 Practicing physicians will find they save time, space, and labor hours by upgrading from paper to digital records.
 Your practice should choose a medical records storage business trained in compliance to ensure records are always protected to the HIPAA and state compliance standards.
 Whether you prefer to store paper or digital files, Harborsafe can provide round the clock protection in either format.

-Maintaining the records at your location will require trained IT staff, equipment maintenance and regular updates.
+Maintaining the patient charts at your location will require trained IT staff, equipment maintenance and regular updates.
 The hefty costs of on-site server care can be avoided by using SaaS service, software in the cloud, to securely maintain your records at a secure location that can be accessed from anywhere.

-Whether your practice maintains medical records at your facility, or you are retiring and preserving records for patient access, storing medical records securely is a must.
-Having a company that understands the strict requirements and can alleviate your staff of the tedious work is the smart way to protect patient records.
+Whether your practice maintains patient charts at your facility, or you are retiring and preserving records for patient access, storing patient charts securely is a must.
+Having a company that understands the strict requirements and can alleviate your staff of the tedious work is the smart way to protect patient charts.